kjwenger/a-is-like-b/README.md

-# Swift is like Kotlin, is like ...
+# Programming language A is like B, is like ...

 Page: http://a-is-like-b.herokuapp.com/